wiseman-timelord/OllamaAmdLlama/README.md

 ## DEVELOPMENT:
-OhLlamas! implementation still in alpha stage, it is considererd not working.
+OhStudlyLlamas! implementation still in alpha stage, it is considererd not working.
 - requires basic development.
 - requires testing for stability.
 - interactions with other programs needs testing.